terça-feira, 18 de maio de 2010

 If Dr. Richardson's method shall come into general use, or shall prove as efficient as it now promises, we shall have little need of arsenious acid.
 No longer ago than yesterday (July 6th) I examined two teeth in one mouth, against the pulps of which arsenical paste had been plastered for four days, and yet those pulps were as lively as possible, responding to the first attempt to tickle them.
 I have had them so after several weeks' contact with the destructive agent.
 Extirpation under the influence of a local or general anaesthetic is the only resort left of which I am aware.

-upon the pulp, then cover with a small pellet of cotton-wool.
+As to my method of applying the paste, I have nothing peculiar.
+The pulp being fairly exposed and the cavity dried, I take up a small particle of the thick paste on the point of an excavator and carefully plaster it upon the pulp, then cover with a small pellet of cotton-wool.
 Next a piece of adhesive wax is melted on one of Wood's pluggers and permitted to run on and saturate the cotton.
 This I deem far better than sandarac varnish, for the reason that it has no alcohol to dilute the creosote and has no disagreeable taste.
 Some cover the paste with dry cotton alone, and profess to have results quite as good as with wax or varnish in the cotton.
 They may be right, but the fear that in mastication the cotton may become displaced and that some of the arsenious acid may be brought in contact with the gum, has so far prevented me from trying it.
 Besides, I am of the opinion that creosote tends to lessen the pain consequent on the action of arsenic, and hence wish to prevent its dilution by the saliva.
 If a pellet of cotton saturated with varnish, a plug of wax or gutta-percha, is forced into the cavity over the medicine, it will generally produce pain by pressure, and is liable to force some portion of the medicine out of the cavity and in contact with the gum.
 Sometimes a mixture of paraffin and wax will be found preferable to wax alone, as it melts at a much lower temperature.

 If, from sensibility of the tooth or the fears of the patient, I am unable to fully expose the pulp at first, I excavate as much as possible under the circumstances, apply the medicine, and send the patient away, with the request to call next day, at which time I am able to excavate thoroughly, and apply the medicine to my satisfaction.
 The arsenious acid is left in the tooth from one to four days, then removed, and the cavity left open to prevent discoloration, though I recently had a superior lateral incisor discolor in spite of all my care.
 In from eight to fourteen days I remove the pulp, though I do not often find the dead tissue separated from the living by suppuration, even in two weeks.
 Generally a little pain follows the application of traction.